 Mekelle Medical Education Collaboration (MMEC)

-In 2013, WFF and Mekelle University established an annual medical conference to provide enhanced obstetrics and gynecology education to students, residents and faculty at the university.
+In 2013, WFF began holding annual medical conferences at Mekelle University to provide enhanced obstetrics and gynecology education to students, residents and faculty at the university.
 For one week each summer, WFF Founder, Dr. Lewis Wall, and guest experts in Obstetrics and Gynecology, Urogynecology, and additional specialties teach enhanced curriculum to benefit local medical professionals.
 Approximately 80-100 students, residents, faculty and visitors from other institutions attend each of the classes provided.

-This program is a vital contributor to the OB-GYN residency program.
-In December 2016, our first five graduates chose to stay on as Mekelle University faculty to increase the institution’s capacity to train future students while also providing patient care through the university’s Ayder Referral Hospital.
-The MMEC introduces numerous U.S. and International physicians to service in Ethiopia, many of whom remain engaged to make repeat trips.
-Guest lecturers at the MMEC have included: WFF Board Members (Dr. Christopher Payne, Dr. Rahel Nardos, Dr. Holly Richter, Dr. Theresa Spitznagle, Dr. Lewis Wall), Washington University in St. Louis faculty (Dr. Jerry Lowder, Dr. Christina Chu), University of Ghana faculty (Dr. Anyetei Lassey), and Internationally recognized experts (Dr. Jeannette M. Potts).
+This collaboration was a vital contributor to the Mekelle University OB-GYN residency program.
+In December 2016, the first five graduates chose to stay on as Mekelle University faculty to increase the institution’s capacity to train future students while also providing patient care through the university’s Ayder Referral Hospital.
+The MMEC introduced numerous U.S. and International physicians to service in Ethiopia, many of whom remain engaged and made repeat trips.
+Guest lecturers at the MMEC have included: WFF Board Members (Dr. Rahel Nardos, Dr. Christopher Payne, Dr. Holly Richter, Theresa Spitznagle, Dr. Lewis Wall), Washington University in St. Louis faculty (Dr. Christina Chu, Dr. Jonathan Green, Dr. Jerry Lowder, Dr. David Schmidt), University of Ghana faculty (Dr. Anyetei Lassey), and Internationally recognized experts (Dr. Linda Brubaker, Dr. Jeannette M. Potts).

 Urogynecology Fellowship Training Program

-In 2015 and in partnership with Mekelle University, Hamlin Fistula Ethiopia and Footsteps to Healing at Oregon Health & Science University (FH-OHSU), WFF launched Ethiopia’s first Urogynecology Fellowship Program.
+In 2015 and in partnership with Mekelle University, Hamlin Fistula Ethiopia and Footsteps to Healing at Oregon Health & Science University (FH-OHSU), Ethiopia’s first Urogynecology Fellowship Program was launched.
 The program provides Urogynecology sub-specialty education comparable to Western standards with the goals of enabling graduates to 1) establish clinical centers of excellence to treat women with all types of urogynecologic disorders (not limited to fistula) and 2) develop additional training centers for sub-specialists in urogynecology.

 Urogynecology, also known as Female Pelvic Medicine and Reconstructive Surgery, is a specialty focused on the care of women with pelvic floor dysfunction such as incontinence (urinary and fecal leakage), prolapse (bulging or falling of the vaginal tissues) and pelvic pain.